Benefits of Aviation SMS for Flight Schools

-- Hands on experience and practice with safety management systems;
+- Hands on experience and practice with aviation safety management systems (SMS);

-- To understand what aviation SMS programs are; and
+- To understand what aviation SMS are; and

-- To know how their role in aviation is integrated into the process of safety.
+- To know how their role in aviation is integrated into safety processes.

-Implementing safety programs in flight schools is a great opportunity to close the gap between theoretical knowledge and real world practices.
+Implementing formal, structured SMS in flight schools is a great opportunity to close the gap between theoretical knowledge and real world practices.
 Students who have been prepared with practical SMS experience in school will undoubtedly acclimate faster to the procedures of their chosen organization.

-Of course, flight schools are generally simple operations, which means that their SMS programs can necessarily be extremely manageable and straightforward as well.
-Here are several basic reasons why flight schools should have aviation SMS programs.
+Of course, flight schools are generally simple operations, which means that their SMS implementations can necessarily be extremely manageable and straightforward as well.
+Here are several basic reasons why flight schools should have aviation SMS implementations.

 Aviation SMS Tools Provide Real World Training

-The backbone of safety management system’s growth in aviation is hazard reporting forms.
-The data provided by hazard reports have pushed the boundaries of aviation safety.
+The core driver of aviation SMS performance is hazard identification activity and subsequent data acquisition using safety reporting forms.
+The data provided by reported safety issues have pushed the boundaries of aviation safety to even higher levels of effectiveness.
 The ability to easily and confidentially report safety hazards also involves being able to accurately identify hazards and the precursors of risks.

-Using hazard reporting tools in flight schools has three primary advantages when it comes to real world application:
+Using safety reporting tools in flight schools has three primary advantages when it comes to real world application:

-- They will get in the habit of hazard identification;
+- Students will get in the habit of hazard identification;

-- They will receive practice providing quality hazard reports; and
+- They will receive practice reporting safety issues; and

-- Identification and reporting procedures will be on par with wherever they choose to work.
+- Hazard identification and safety reporting procedures will be familiar wherever they choose to work.

-Aviation Safety Management Systems will soon become a mandatory safety requirement for all service providers.
-In short, they will be a functional component at all levels of aviation, and learning SMS oriented responsibilities will be as necessary as other a student’s regular performance duties.
+Aviation SMS will soon become a mandatory regulatory requirement for all service providers.
+In short, SMS will become a functional component at all levels of aviation, and learning SMS oriented responsibilities will be as necessary as other student’s regular performance duties.